1. What is the difference between open and closed rhinoplasty?

 3. Are there any age related issues?

-Individual considerations are taken for the elderly, teenagers and children.
-There are no age restrictions for rhinoplasty surgery, that is assuming the individual is in good health and has reasonable expectations.
-Even so, the majority of patients receiving rhinoplasty are in their 20′s and 30′s.
-Individuals in their 40′s and 50′s, however, may have wanted to have it when they were younger but chose to have it later on as they got older.
+There are no age restrictions for rhinoplasty surgery, assuming the individual is in good health and has reasonable expectations.
+The majority of patients receiving rhinoplasty are in their 20s and 30s.
+Individuals in their 40s and 50s, however, may have wanted to have it when they were younger but were unable to do so.
+There may be special requirements for the elderly, teenagers, and children.
 Dr. Motykie will require parental consent for patients under the age of 18.

 4. How long will my nose be swollen?

-5. Is There a lot of bruising afterwards, and how long will it last?
+5. Will there be a lot of bruising afterwards, and how long will it last?

-Most patients experience seven to ten days of purple discoloration and swelling around the eyes and upper cheeks – this does vary from patient to patient.
+Most patients experience seven to ten days of purple discoloration and swelling around the eyes and upper cheeks, although this varies from patient to patient.
 The nose itself will be swollen for around ten to fourteen days.
-The swelling at the tip of the nose can take a month or two after surgery to go away.
+The swelling at the tip of the nose can take a month or two after surgery to fully disappear.

 6. Will I have black eyes from the rhinoplasty procedure?

 Maybe.
-If your rhinopalsty requires fracturing the nasal bones you most likely will have bruising and discoloration around the eyes for seven to ten days.
-The discoloration is not painful – it just appears that way.
-If your procedure is limited to tip or only cartilginous work you probably will not experience any bruising or discoloration.
+If your rhinoplasty requires fracturing of the nasal bones, you most likely will have bruising and discoloration around the eyes for seven to ten days.
+The discoloration is not painful; it looks far worse than it feels.
+If your procedure is limited to tip or cartilaginous work, you probably will not experience any bruising or discoloration.